Why Am I Confused About Salt?

 As the Weston A. Price Foundation states above, the evidence of problems from low-salt diets has mounted in recent years:

-• A 2008 study indicated that low-salt diets induce alterations in plasma lipoproteins and in inflammatory markers that are common features of metabolic syndrome- a precursor to heart attack, stroke, and diabetes- in healthy adults.
+• A 2008 study indicated that low-salt diets induce alterations in plasma lipoproteins and in inflammatory markers.
+These are common features of metabolic syndrome- a precursor to heart attack, stroke, and diabetes- in healthy adults.

-• In 2009 study, low-salt diets resulted in much higher rates of mortality and hospital readmissions in patients with congestive heart failure compared to similar patients on a regular salt diet.
+• In 2009 study, low-salt diets resulted in much higher rates of mortality and hospital readmissions.
+Especially in patients with congestive heart failure compared to similar patients on a regular salt diet.

-• A 2010 Harvard study linked low-salt diets to an increase in insulin resistance, the condition that is a precursor to type 2 diabetes, within just seven days.
+• A 2010 Harvard study linked low-salt diets to an increase in insulin resistance.
+This condition is a precursor to type 2 diabetes, within just seven days.
 This study is consistent with earlier studies showing insulin resistance from chronic salt restriction.

-• Recent studies out of Australia show that individuals with type 1 or type 2 diabetes die in much greater numbers when placed on a salt-restricted diet, form both cardiovascular causes and all causes of death.
+• Recent studies out of Australia show that individuals with type 1 or type 2 diabetes die in much greater numbers when placed on a salt-restricted diet.
+This includes death from cardiovascular causes and all causes of death.

-Salt is crucial to the body’s basic functioning, so much so, one study linked salt intake to the clinical diagnosis and recovery of depression.
-Researchers found that when rats are deficient in salt, they shy away from activities they normally enjoy.
-A loss of pleasure in normally pleasing activiites is one of the most important features of psychological depression.
-If salt is a natural mood-elevating substance, it could help explain why so many people are tempted to over-ingest it, say researchers.
+It is crucial to the body’s basic functioning.
+One study linked salt intake to the clinical diagnosis and recovery of depression.
+Researchers found that when rats are deficient in it, they shy away from activities they normally enjoy.
+A loss of pleasure in normally pleasing activities is one of the most important features of psychological depression.
+If it is a natural mood-elevating substance, it could help explain why so many people are tempted to over-ingest it, say researchers.

 In Summary